Former UN Secretary-General Kofi Annan dies at age 80

 Annan retained connections to many international organizations.
 He was chancellor of the University of Ghana, a fellow at New York's Columbia University, and professor at the Lee Kuan Yew School of Public Policy in Singapore.

 His homeland of Ghana was shaken by his death.
-"One of our greatest compatriots," President Nana Akufo-Addo said.
+"One of our greatest compatriots," President Nana Akufo-Addo said, calling for a week with flags at half-staff.
+"Rest in perfect peace, Kofi.
+You have earned it."

 Annan is survived by his wife and three children.
 Funeral arrangements weren't immediately announced.